QwazyWabbitWOS/q2admin-tsmod/readme.md

-# Version: q2admin1.17.48-tsmod-2
+# Version: q2admin 1.17.48-tsmod-2

 This is Q2Admin with R1CH's security patches applied, and a couple tweaks to prevent kicking of players for false positives (Q2Admin would think a player was a bot when they were merely lagging badly.)

+Versions 1.17.46 and later fix a bug in the way q2admin calculated flood protection thresholds.
+The bug could cause a player to be kicked for flooding the server when this was not intended.
+The algorithm now works correctly.

 NOTE:
 This version of the dll needs to be placed in the quake2/debug or quake2/release subdirectory with the default name for the dll.
 It then loads the game dll from the quake2/mod folder without needing to rename the game dll to gamex86.real.dll.
 If you want to keep the renaming convention, set quake2dirsupport = "No" in the q2admin.txt file and uncomment the line by removing the leading semicolon.
 Note: quake2dirsupport is set TRUE by default in the dll.
 <QwazyWabbit>

+Assume your game is called mymod.
+Your dll's would be named and placed as shown below.
+This has been tested with r1q2, q2pro and q2rtx servers.

 ## Windows:
 	c:\quake2\release\gamex86.dll - The Q2admin dll